RYees/AgriTech---USGS-LIDAR/README.md

 * Data tranformation

 ## Installation
-To clone the repository use the below link https://github.com/RYees/AgriTech---USGS-LIDAR-.git
+To clone the repository use the below link:
+---
+https://github.com/RYees/AgriTech---USGS-LIDAR-.git